deepak-8210/Schnick-Schnack-Schnuck/README.md

 # Schnick-Schnack-Schnuck
-A german game that is a copy of a stone paper scissor game which is created on Python Language
+A german game that is a copy of a stone paper scissor game. this game is created on Python Language